Monstera Dilacerata is popular among houseplants for its deep-green, fenestrated, and glossy foliage.

-Monstera dilacerata is a photosensitive plant, so plants’ location and intensity of light they receive are crucial.
+Monstera Dilacerata is a photosensitive plant, so plants’ location and the intensity of light they receive are crucial.

-- Keep plant along the northeast facing wall for outdoor Monstera dilacerata.
+- Keep plants along the northeast-facing wall for outdoor Monstera Dilacerata.

 - If you live in an area with lower sunshine, use artificial grow lights for up to 10 hours to fulfill its light needs.

-When it comes to watering, the Monstera dilacerata has an absolute demand that is moist soil but not soggy.
+Regarding watering, the Monstera Dilacerata has an absolute demand for moist soil but is not soggy.

-Some of the major tale-tell signs that your plant will show from improper watering habits are!
+Wilting, drooping, stunting, and increasing susceptibility to fungal attack are the major signs that your plant will show from improper watering and humidity.